Skip to main content

 8 mentions Positive Neutral Negative

 Overall, the game's optimization varies significantly across platforms.
 While PC users report smooth performance and good optimization, Linux players experience issues, particularly with vsync leading to stuttering.
-The game is generally well-received for its gameplay and aesthetics, but some performance problems persist, especially in the port from PSP.
+The game is generally well-received for its gameplay and aesthetics, but some performance problems persist, especially for those playing the PSP port.

 • “Great gameplay, absurdly hilarious dialogue and moments, full controller support, the game is aesthetically pleasing for a PSP port, great voice acting, fun story, satisfying for both adults and children, smooth optimization for PC and much more to offer.”